$\mathrm{L}^{2}$--convergence of the time-splitting scheme for nonlinear Dirac equation in 1+1 dimensions: A priori estimates

 \section{A priori estimates}

 In this section, we first establish estimates for time-splitting solutions along characteristic directions.
-We then introduce a discrete characteristic triangle $\Delta(j_{1},n_{1};n_{0})$ (see Fig.~\ref{fig1}) to derive pointwise bounds.
+We then introduce a discrete characteristic triangle $\Delta(j_{1},n_{1};n_{0})$ to derive pointwise bounds, see Fig.~\ref{fig1}.
 Moreover, by constructing a nonlinear Glimm-type functional $\mathcal{F}$ in $\Delta(j_{1},n_{1};n_{0})$ and proving that the functional is uniformly bounded with respect to the time step, we obtain local $\mathrm{L}^2$ stability estimates for time-splitting solutions constructed by \eqref{time-split}.